 Active participation is not the same as material participation.

 Active participation is a less strict standard than material participation.
 For example, you may be treated as actively participating if you make decisions which significantly effect how the business is managed.
-Such decisions would include approving new tenants, deciding on rental terms, approving expenditures, and similar decisions.
+Such decisions would include approving new tenants, deciding on rental terms, approving expenditures, and other similar decisions.

 Only individuals can actively participate in rental real estate activities.
 However, a descendant's estate is treated as actively participating for its tax years ending less than 2 years after the descendant's death, if the decedent would have satisfied the active participation requirement for the tax year the descendant died.